Kohze/fireData/cran-comments.md

-# CRAN Submission Comments - fireData 2.0.0
+# CRAN Submission Comments - fireData 2.0.1

+## Submission context

+This is a new CRAN submission.
+Earlier fireData versions, including 2.0.0, were distributed through GitHub but were not published on CRAN.

+Version 2.0.1 prepares the package for CRAN by:

+- correcting package and maintainer metadata;
+- removing stale CRAN availability claims and repository artifacts;
+- updating legacy authentication calls to the current Firebase REST API;
+- documenting Firebase Dynamic Links' shutdown and current Storage bucket names;
+- clarifying the package's supported Firebase feature scope; and
+- removing unused suggested dependencies.

+The repository history used the maintainer name Robin Kohze and email address Robin@Kohze.com.
+The current maintainer record is Robin Gounder
+<robin@gounder.com>, ORCID 0009-0008-7755-7081; this is the same maintainer.

 ## R CMD check results

+Local standard check:

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-### Notes

-1. **New submission**

-   This is a major version update (v2.0.0) of the fireData package with significant improvements including:
-   - Complete package modernization with modular architecture
-   - New Cloud Firestore support
-   - Modern snake_case API (old functions deprecated but still work)
-   - Connection object pattern for easier configuration
-   - Comprehensive test suite

-2. **Packages suggested but not available for checking: 'httptest2', 'covr'**

-   These are optional development dependencies used for HTTP mocking in tests and code coverage reporting.
-They are not required for package functionality.
+Local `R CMD check --as-cran`:

+0 errors | 0 warnings | 1 note

+The single NOTE was `unable to verify current time`.
+The check ran in a network-restricted sandbox that cannot reach an external time service; it is not caused by package code or metadata.

 ## Test environments

-* Local: Windows 11 x64, R 4.4.0
+- Local: Windows 11 x64, R 4.4.0
-* GitHub Actions: ubuntu-latest, R release
-* GitHub Actions: windows-latest, R release
-* GitHub Actions: macos-latest, R release
+- GitHub Actions is configured for R release on Linux, Windows, and macOS, R-devel on Linux, and R-oldrel on Linux.

 ## Downstream dependencies